Law Enforcement Liaisons

 The Foundation 2 Law Enforcement Liaison walked through a committal process with the individual’s mother and father, and the individual was able to access a higher level of care at a mental health facility.

-Returning to Safety
+Returning to safety

 An adult with multiple serious mental health diagnoses wandered out alone on a nature trail.
 They walked until they reached a construction zone, became disoriented, and panicked.
 They called 911 for support.

 Guided by dispatch, the Foundation 2 Crisis Services’ Law Enforcement Liaison was able to navigate through the trail and construction zone and find the client, who was pacing the trail, anxious and scared.
-The liaison was able to de-escalate the client, build trust, do an evaluation, and transport them to a Crisis Stabilization Bed for continued support.
+The liaison was able to de-escalate the client, build trust, do an evaluation and transport them to a Crisis Stabilization Bed for continued support.

 Reducing Risk

-The Law Enforcement Liaison was contacted by a family whose relative was returning to the local community and had recently been making threats to seriously harm others.
+The Law Enforcement Liaison was contacted by a family who’s relative was returning to the local community and had recently been making threats to seriously harm others.
 In almost every call with the Liaison, the individual would indicate that they wanted to die via suicide by cop.

 The Liaison worked behind the scenes with law enforcement, the individual’s family, and service providers to ensure that mental health services are being followed through with to mitigate their risk to the community.